a-regular-pear/Tetris-remote/README.md

 ### Run the bot
-To run the bot type
+To run the script type
->python3 discordbot.py
+>python3 tetris.py

 #### Made with the usage of: